DragunWF/DragunWF/README.md

-# Welcome!
+# Welcome, I'm DragonWF!

-Hallo, I'm DragonWF.
-I'm just a programmer who's been actively trying to improve and code a lot recently.
-I plan on taking BSIT when I go to college.
-Don't expect much from me yet as I only have 3 months of experience.
+### Description:
+- Hello!
+I'm a senior high school student and a self-taught programmer with only 3 months of experience so don't expect much from me yet. :thumbsup:
+- I plan on getting BSIT in college and that's also why I've been going on a training arc recently to become better at programming. :mortar_board:

 ---